Apollo Justice: Ace Attorney: Development

 Alexander O. Smith, who worked as a writer on the localization of the first Ace Attorney game, also worked on the localization of Apollo Justice.
 Localization of the game was already in progress by August 2007.
 The name "Apollo Justice" was decided in collaboration between the Japanese and American divisions of Capcom; it took them twenty-two meetings to decide on it.
-The name refers to how Apollo fights for justice.
 During the localization, there was some debate about the use of the word "panties" to describe Trucy Wright's magical bloomers, a prop she uses in her magic shows; some on the localization team felt that it was inappropriate to joke about an underage girl's panties, and wanted them to be localized as "magic pants", while some felt that the joke would be lost if the player already knew that they were massive bloomers.
 Janet Hsu, one of the staff members working on the localization, made an argument for "emotional accuracy", saying that the Japanese version of the game was trying to make the player feel at unease over looking for what they might imagine to be "sexy lingerie", and then let the player feel relief at finding out that it is a prop for a magic show.
 In the end, they were referred to as "panties".

-Release
+Release and compilation

 The game was announced in 2005, and was originally planned to be released in 2006 in Japan.
 A demo version of the game was first made available at Tokyo Game Show in 2006, and an English trailer was presented at the following year's Tokyo Game Show.
 The game was eventually released in Japan on April 12, 2007, with North American, European, and Australian releases following on February 19, 2008, May 9, 2008, and May 22, 2008, respectively; the Australian release was handled by Nintendo Australia.
 In Japan, a limited edition of the game was made available.
-It includes branded headphones, an Ace Attorney dictionary on a DS card, and a series highlights DVD.
+It includes branded headphones, an Ace Attorney encyclopedia of the first three games on a DS card titled Gyakuten Saiban Jiten, and a series highlights DVD.
 A keychain depicting Apollo was included with preorders purchased at GameStop and the online Capcom store.

 A new version with high-resolution graphics was released in English and Japanese for iOS on December 1, 2016 and for Android on December 8.
 A Nintendo 3DS version was released digitally on November 21, 2017 in North America and on November 23 in Europe, and was released both digitally and physically in Japan on November 22, 2017.
+It was also released on January 25, 2024 on Nintendo Switch, PlayStation 4, Windows and Xbox One, as part of the Apollo Justice: Ace Attorney Trilogy compilation, alongside its sequels Dual Destinies and Spirit of Justice, all of which are using the RE Engine.